luisrodriguezror/project4/README.md

 6. **Creating Documentation**: Document the process and findings.
 7. **Creating the Presentation**: Prepare a presentation to showcase the project.

-## Data Cleanup and Analysis
-The analysis process is divided into two broad phases: exploration and cleanup, and analysis.

 ### Exploration and Cleanup
 - Explore the dataset to understand its structure and contents.
 - Handle missing values, if any.